-Whether you’re replacing wood, fiber cement, or vinyl, choose the right tools and minimize the collateral damage
+Whether you’re replacing wood, fiber cement, or vinyl, choose the right tools and minimize the collateral damage.

-Over time, the siding of a house takes a beating.
+Synopsis: Over time, the siding of a house takes a beating.
 When it becomes damaged, the key to extracting the damaged parts is determining how the siding is attached and either cutting or removing the fasteners without damaging anything else.
 In this article, editorial adviser Mike Guertin shows how to repair damaged clapboards, shingles, fiber-cement planks, and vinyl panels.
 He explains the techniques and tools to use, and for each type of siding, he provides an optional repair method.
 In a sidebar, he shares his method of repairing housewrap after cellulose or fiberglass insulation has been blown into wall cavities from the exterior.

 No matter where you live, the siding of your house takes a beating from sun, wind, water, and the occasional mis-thrown baseball.
 After a while, the abuse starts to show.
 The good news is that siding gone bad can be replaced without too much trouble.
 The key to extracting siding is determining how it’s attached and either cutting or removing the fasteners without damaging anything else.
 Be aware that the weather-resistive barrier (that is, housewrap) can be damaged when old siding is removed.
 During normal repairs, a piece of housewrap tape is sufficient to seal small nail holes.
 Cover large tears with a piece of housewrap lapped into a horizontal cut that is at or slightly above the damaged area, and then tape it in place.

 Another thing to keep in mind is that damaged wood and fiber-cement siding don’t always need to be replaced.
 Pieces with gouges, splits, and rot can sometimes be repaired in place.